mjg211/ph2rand/cran-comments.md

        doc   10.8Mb
        help   1.2Mb

+Large size is due to vignettes - DPI of all images has already been lowered to 150.

-There was 1 NOTE on Windows 10:
+There was 1 NOTE on local Windows 10:

 * checking compiled code ...
 NOTE
   Note: information on .o files for i386 is not available